salfaris/CharDLM/README.md

 ## Demo

 This is what Fast-dLLM decoding with block size of 4 looks like.
-Here I used a 10.8M parameter CharDLM model trained with 256 characters context length looks like:
+Here I used a 10.8M parameter CharDLM model trained with 256 characters context length.

 ![decoding](docs/decoding.gif)